Lipedema

 Treatment costs can vary greatly.
 Patients with a diagnosis of lipedema require extensive treatment, usually requiring several interventions.
 Unfortunately, lipoedema treatment is only part of the catalog of services provided by statutory health insurance companies from stage 3 onwards.
 This means that lipoedema treatment is only accepted if there is a clear imbalance in the proportions of the upper and lower body.
 The upper body looks of normal weight, but the lower body is extremely voluminous.
 These patients have usually been treated conservatively for a long time and the lipedema diagnosis is unequivocal.
 For this reason, I do not offer an initial diagnosis of lipedema.
 Nevertheless, most of my patients with an undetermined diagnosis of lipedema would still like to be treated - such lipedema treatment is only possible as a self-payer or private patient.

-The current political discussion about lipoedema treatment
+Political discussion about lipedema treatment

-last updated on 08.07.2023
+last updated on 26.08.2024